zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Troubleshooting.md

 After the migration job is finished, we provide the created instance a single virtual network interface that uses DHCP to assign addresses.
 If network configuration still fails, open a ticket to contact Alibaba Cloud.

-If the problem persists, scan the following QR code to [join the dedicated DingTalk Migration Tool group chat](https://h5.dingtalk.com/invite-page/index.html?code=ca190154ff) or open a ticket to contact Alibaba Cloud.
+If the problem persists, [join the dedicated DingTalk Migration Tool group chat](https://h5.dingtalk.com/invite-page/index.html?code=ca190154ff) or open a ticket to contact Alibaba Cloud.